bingson/WinGolems/Readme.md

 # WinGolems

 A collection of Windows 10 automation and enhancement scripts (golems) written in Autohotkey.
-The overarching idea is to move closer to a frictionless work environment by reducing effort it takes to
+The overarching idea is to reduce the effort it takes

+move closer to a frictionless work environment by reducing effort it takes to perform the most common actions

 ----
 ## CONTENTS